 Lake Chelan boasts year-round events, but one of the most popular is the iconic Lake Chelan Winterfest.
 This is the largest winter festival organized in the area.

-The Winterfest will take place from January 14-23 in 2022 (be sure to verify as things are changing at the drop of a hat)!
+The Winterfest will take place from January 12-21 in 2024!
 Visit downtown Chelan and Manson to enjoy weekends full of fun and entertainment.

 You’ll find live music, wine tastings, incredible ice sculptures, firework shows, activities for kids, and a huge beach bonfire.
 Children will love the ice slides, hot chocolate, scavenger hunts, horse carriage rides, and apple bin train rides.